kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/_index.en.md

   - [AKS]({{< ref "./aks" >}})
   - [EKS]({{< ref "./eks" >}})

-## Connect existing cluster
+## Connect Existing Cluster

-To connect a cluster from any provider, click on `Any Provider` and add the cluster name and kubeconfig.
+To connect a cluster from any provider, click on `Any Provider` and provide the cluster name and kubeconfig.

 ![Connect Cluster](/img/kubermatic/master/tutorials/external_clusters/connect.png "Connect Cluster")